 The goal of our graduate training program is to familiarize students with experimental approaches and methodologies of not only their chosen field of interest, but also the broad cross section of molecular biology, virology, cell biology, biochemistry, genetics, microbiology and immunology that is represented in the Department as a whole.

-The Department currently occupies approximately 33,000 square feet of the Mary Ellen Jones laboratory office building.
+The Department currently occupies approximately 25,000 square feet of the new Marsico Hall.
 A significant number of faculty who hold primary appointments in the department have laboratories housed in the adjacent Lineberger Comprehensive Cancer Center as well other departments within the Schools of Medicine, Dentistry, Public Health, and the College of Arts and Sciences.

 Large, well-equipped research laboratories are supplemented by dedicated tissue culture suites, microscopy rooms, warm and cold rooms, shared equipment rooms, supervised animal care facilities, and containment facilities for research involving Biosafety Level 3 pathogens.